The Large or Malayan Flying Fox and Some Interesting Bat Facts

 Bat Roosts and Camps

-The majority of bats hunt for their food during the night and sleep in their roost during the day.
+Most bats hunt for their food during the night and sleep in their roost during the day.
 A roost is a place where bats live.
-Common sites for roosts are caves, but bats also collect in tree canopies and cavities, under bridges or roofs, in abandoned mines, basements or attics, in rock crevices, and in wall cavities.
+Common sites for roosts are caves, but the animals also collect in tree canopies and cavities, under bridges or roofs, in abandoned mines, basements or attics, in rock crevices, and in wall cavities.
 When many bats use the same roost, the area is sometimes called a camp.